Jan Howard Finder: Science fiction

 Finder, nicknamed "The Wombat," was a frequent guest of honor at science fiction conventions, including "Honored Guest" at ConFrancisco (the 1993 Worldcon).
 He was also Fan Guest of Honor at BYOB-Con 8 (1978), Lastcon 1 (1981, Albany NY), LepreCon 8 (1982), Genericon 1 (1985), NotJustAnotherCon 4 (1988), and Arisia 12 (2001).
 He was a co-founder of Albacon.

 He was the chairperson of several science fiction conventions not specifically dedicated to the writings of Tolkien.
 He was chair of Albacon in 1996 and of the Science Fiction Research Association (SFRA) 32 in Schenectady, New York in 2001.
 Well known in fannish circles, Finder was editor of the fanzine The Spang Blah.
 Until 2011 he was "scribe" (secretary) of the Latham-Albany-Schenectady-Troy Science Fiction Association.

 The Wombat was a frequent masquerade judge, costumer charity auctioneer, and participant in panel discussions, from Arisia and Albacon in the Northeast United States to Worldcons and Lunacon 2007.
 He also mentored other prospective con chairs.

 Finder wrote in the short story genre, and his short fiction writing has been published in several anthologies, including "The Grapes of Rath" (1980) in Microcosmic Tales (1981).

 He edited the 1982 anthology Alien Encounters (1982) Taplinger ISBN 0-8008-0168-7, which included short stories by Lynn Abbey, Ben Bova, Lee Killough, David Langford, and Ian Watson, among others.
 Finder was tuckerized when Anne McCaffrey named a character for him.

 Tour guide

 Finder was well known for his organized hostelling tours of science-fiction and -fantasy related sites, such as to "Middle-earth"—meaning New Zealand, where The Lord of the Rings was filmed.

 Film

 Finder played a bit part in the 2006 film UnCivil Liberties, and was a production assistant for the 2006 motion picture The Break-Up.

-Recent events
+Later life

 For 2011, Finder organized the "3rd Conference on Middle-earth" (deliberately hearkening back to those of 1969 and 1971 which he had led), in Westford, Massachusetts.
 "I just finally said, 'I want to do it, and I don't give a damn if I lose money—I'll pay for it...
 "This is something I've wanted to do for 40 years."
 Finder retired from academia and battled prostate cancer, spending parts of March and August 2011 in the hospital.